 Audiobooks truly helped me get into reading, as young as 11 years old.
 (That’s when I got my first library card, that counts as a Hogwarts Letter, right?)
 But that’s another story, most of them I will be sharing here so I hope you like fantasy cause that’s pretty much all of them, haha.
 I should read more contemporary, I just haven’t gotten around to it yet.
 Hopefully, you find something you’ll like!

 ✨Sound Effects ✨

-✨Sound Effects ✨ *expect for The Diamond of Darkhold for some reason, and it has a different narrator, which kinda breaks the flow, you know?
+✨Sound Effects ✨ *excluding The Diamond of Darkhold for some reason, and it has a different narrator, which kinda breaks the flow, you know?
 Oh well.